 3 years ago, I received my Master’s degree at the University of Schloss Seeburg, Austria.
 I took that piece of paper, shook a couple of hands, and left the premises never to return.

 Looking back, there are many things I wish I knew before I signed up.
 Some of those things I’ll share with you here.

 Heads up, Jimmy!
 This article is not meant to persuade you to get an education or to drop out of school.
 You are your own master, the captain of your ship.

 I’m merely reflecting on the years I spent chasing a degree that ultimately has little more than sentimental value to me.

 Let me ask you a question.
 What are you good at?
 What’s your specialty?
 What’s the one thing you can do better than anyone you know?

 Sure, you probably know you’re no math whiz or world historian, but do you know what you truly excel at?
 The answer you’re looking for is no, as you’re never forced to take an honest look at yourself during your time in school.
 You’re never confronted with your innate strengths and weaknesses.

 The vast majority of time is wasted on irrelevant nonsense.
 You learn how to write exams, how to debate things you know nothing about and how to sleep with your eyes open.

-What you don’t learn is how to lead people, how to make money, how to get things done.
+What you don’t learn in school is how to lead people, how to make money, how to get things done.
 University doesn’t prepare you for what is out there.
 You’re merely sold fortune cookie wisdom at a premium.